CarsonDavis/CarsonDavis.github.io/_posts/2023-08-26-bookbinding_equipment.md

 The nipping press is the backbone of any bookbinding operation.
 If you want to buy a nipping press, your options are: absolute junk on Amazon, a $500-$1000 antique on eBay, or hemorrhaging money on a $300-$2000 modern press.

 ### Commercial Options
-If you decide to go the commercial route, here are a few options I find attractive:
+If you do decide to go the commercial route, here are a few options I find attractive:
 - [Olive and Oak Brunel Press](https://oliveandoak.com/portfolio/nipping-press/) - $2200
 - [Schmedt Steel Press](https://www.schmedt.com/book-press-type-i-made-of-steel-pressing-area-320-x-440-cm/6011-001) - $1500
 - [Schmedt Double Screw Press](https://www.schmedt.com/bookbinder-s-wooden-double-screw-press-with-wooden-screws-screw-length-approx.-55-cm/60000000.B) with [Binding Boards](https://www.schmedt.com/pressing-board-made-of-beech-plywood-to-press-books-in-book-presses/6028-008) ~$350

 ### Building Your Own
-This is a ~100 year old design that my dad discovered through one of DAS Bookbinding's [excellent videos](https://www.youtube.com/watch?v=gfUCjqzfPv4).
-This is a ~100 year old design that my dad discovered
+My press is a ~100 year old design that my dad ran across in one of DAS Bookbinding's [excellent videos](https://www.youtube.com/watch?v=gfUCjqzfPv4).
+The basics are essentially one board, some feet, and a clamp.
+You should be able to follow his video as a build guide.

 <div class="grid-container grid-2x2">
     <div class="image-div">